jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Basics.md

 If you prefer a progress "bar" instead of the regular meter, *-#, --progress-bar* is your friend.
 You can also disable the progress meter completely with the **-s, --silent** option.

+## Learn More and other references

-That is all for now about curl.
-If you so desire see [curl tutorial](https://curl.se/docs/manual.html) to learn more about using curl.
+That is all for now.
+If you are intersted learning more also see:
+- [curl tutorial](https://curl.se/docs/manual.html) to learn more about using curl.
+- [ReqBin](https://reqbin.com/) - online API testing tool (super handy and a great way to learn and do testing).
+- [Understanding and Using REST APIs](https://www.smashingmagazine.com/2018/01/understanding-using-rest-api/) - where I sourced some of the info for this tutorial.
+Excellent writeup.
+Visit to read the entire article where there is some additional info on **basic authentication, HTTP Status Codes and Error Messages,** and **API Versions**.

 ## The End

 **Congrats!**.
-You learned about REST APIs, how to use curl and some of its command options!
+You learned about **REST APIs, JSON** (standard data format used in REST APIs), how to use **curl** and some of its command options!

-Move on to the next lab to learn about authentication and interacting with Prisma Cloud APIs!
+Move on to the next lab to learn about using authentication in your requests to start interacting with the Prisma Cloud REST APIs!